 - A diploma/certificate in residential care or a related subject will be given preference

 - Work or voluntary experience in the social field will be considered an asset

-Successful applicants must be committed to the social inclusion of persons with mental health problems, be fluent in spoken and written English, have their own transport and be in possession of a clear driving licence.
+Successful applicants must be committed to the social inclusion of persons with mental health problems, be fluent in spoken and written Maltese and English, have their own transport and be in possession of a clear driving licence.